 We are excited to have you join our YMCA family.
 The handbook, which can be found below, will be helpful while you are in our program.
 Please keep it handy for future reference.

-Our Philosophy and Mission The Oak Park YMCA Child Care Center believes that each child is unique and has his/her own way of learning.
-Our program will provide quality environment that will enrich the developmental needs of children through a variety of learning experiences.
+The Oak Park Early Learning Center believes that each child is unique and has his/her own way of learning.
+Our program will provide a quality environment that will enrich the developmental needs of children through a variety of learning experiences.

-Creating an environment for preschoolers, infants and toddlers that matches their developing abilities and interests requires careful observation and thoughtful planning.
+Creating an environment for infants, toddlers and preschoolers that matches their developing abilities and interests requires careful observation and thoughtful planning.
 The goal for teachers is to thoughtfully plan the environments that send a message to the child, “This is a place where I can play, have fun, and be happy.”
 Children will have space to store their artwork and personal possessions.
 The classroom is arranged into learning areas: library/quiet area, blocks, art, table toys, sand and water, math, cooking, science, music and movement, dramatic play, literacy and computer science.
 Materials are arranged on low shelves so your child can easily and independently select them.
 Picture labels are placed on containers and shelves so your child will learn where materials belong.
 Interest areas offer a carefully selected variety of learning materials, so no matter where your child chooses to play, they are learning.